Travel is one of life’s great pleasures, but sometimes being a new face in a strange place can make travelers vulnerable to local scams.

 How to avoid it: Obviously be wary of anyone feigning distress and asking for money on the street.

-Not only could it be a scam but in the worst case scenario, a set-up for a robbery.
+Not only could it be a scam but in the worst case scenario, a set-up for a robbery (not in Fabi’s case).

 If you feel the person is genuinely in need, offer logistical help, such as making a phone call the social service helpline, 108.

 In Fabian’s case, he has received plenty of help from strangers, his consulate and many public hospitals for professional detox.
-He did get admitted to a federally-funded rehab center at one point, but they won’t let him return because he bailed the first time.
+He did get admitted to a federally-funded rehab center at one point, but ended up back where he started.

-The best any good Samaritan who comes across him can offer is to escort him to the hospital to detox, but if history is any indication, he will soon return to the streets and be out scamming for beer money again.
+The best any good Samaritan who comes across him can offer is to escort him to the hospital to detox.

 Sympathy Scams: The Business of Begging